crosstheages/public-data/patch-notes-blast.md

   - Fixed inconsistencies with capture previews on turn 1.
   - Fixed a display issue where losing an already completed puzzle incorrectly showed a life loss.
 - Duel
-  - Fixed an issue where a card losing affinity with less than 100 power was not properly destroyed when moved by Drone Command.
+  - Fixed an issue where a card losing affinity with less than 100 power was not properly destroyed when moved by Drone Command or Gravitational Wave.
   - Fixed a display issue with Draw of Fate not showing the card back of the deck.
 - Successes
   - Fixed an issue where player level progress did not update correctly after leveling up from an adventure duel.
+  - Fixed an issue with the Dawn of War completion mission not progressing.
+The next time you obtain a Dawn of War card will recompute your progression automatically.
   - Fixed a display issue with the profile notification not disappearing when claiming successes.
 - Leaderboard
   - Fixed inconsistencies with rank icon and name display.